deeps2/MarvelPedia/README.md

 Comics Browsing App (WedMeGood Assignment)</br>

-<b>NOTE: If you get any error toast while loading the comics app.
+<b>NOTE: If you get any error toast while loading the comics tab.
 Close the app and open it again.
 Sometimes Request gets TimeOut</b>

 <b> NOTE: Please add your private and public keys to local.properties gradle file as </b></br>
 <b>PRIVATE_KEY={your_key}</b></br>